Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 • In the Medina, an unusually low price is almost always a title problem, not a bargain.
 Clean riads at a real discount simply do not sit on the market.

 • You can buy without being physically present, using a power of attorney signed at a Moroccan consulate abroad.
-It is legal, and it doubles the importance of an independent notary you trust.
+It is legal and it doubles the importance of an independent notary you trust.

 • The Moroccan dirham is not freely convertible.
 Bring dollars in through a Moroccan bank, always.
 Never through informal money changers or offshore accounts.